minetest/dev.luanti.org/content/for-creators/api/texture-modifiers.md

 * Cached texture modifiers are [not leveraged when generating new ones](https://github.com/luanti-org/luanti/issues/11587).
 * Non-linear (at least quadratic) time complexity of the shotgun parser is possible.

 Use texture modifiers mostly statically.
 Keep dynamically generated textures to a minimum to not fill up the client cache over time.
-Don't force the client to perform many expensive texture generations in a small timespan if you want a smooth client experience.
+Don't force the client to perform many expensive texture generations in a small time span if you want a smooth client experience.
 Do not create large, convoluted texture modifiers if possible.

 ## Bugs
 * Large texture modifiers may [freeze the client](https://github.com/luanti-org/luanti/issues/11829).